goeiebook/creativelab/narrative.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapses.
 Then another.
 I revisit my application, and discover [it's broken](https://www.creativelab5.com/s/puukkz).
 The animation doesn't play as planned and the console shows an error.
-I spent a lot of time struggling with the UI to make that silly thing.
-Embarassed, I use twitter [to message](https://twitter.com/Andrew_Herzog/status/708081805103144960) one of the designers.
+I had spent a lot of time struggling with the UI.
+Embarassed, I had a need to explain myself.
+I address a tweet [to message](https://twitter.com/Andrew_Herzog/status/708081805103144960) one of the designers.
 A response arrives.

 ![the response][tweet]

 Is that sarcasm?
 I'm not socially adept.
-Maybe my message wasn't clear.
+Maybe the message wasn't clear.
 This is confusing.
 But then something unanticipated happens: attention.
 Profile views and tweet impressions.
 Twitter analytics measures an increase of 1000%.

 ---